 A side note worth mentioning here, Elephant Skin Stone is ultimately the same as Carboniferous Limestone with the addition of magnesium.
 Because of the magnesium-rich minerals existing in this rock, it will typically be less soluble in acidic waters.
 I will go more in-depth with how to manage this rock in freshwater in the next section.

 The high PH/hardness influence would make the Elephant Skin Stone ideal for hard water as well as saltwater ecosystems.
-Placing this rock in freshwater setups would not be recommended as softwater thriving inhabitants would suffer from sudden PH level increase.
+Placing this rock in freshwater setups would not be recommended as softwater thriving inhabitants would suffer from a sudden PH level increase.
 On the contrary, since this type of Limestone would be less soluble in acidic conditions, utilization of materials like driftwood and highly acid substrates like sphagnum moss may buffer the water and make the stone suitable for freshwater vivariums.

 I would preferably use this rock in vivariums like aquariums, ripariums, and paludariums that are exclusively built for harder water conditions and saltwater environments.
 Using these rocks in terrariums might limit the ability to house pets that thrive in tropical environments.
 So use it cautiously and do additional research before adding reptiles or other animal species to an enclosure that has Dolomite present.